RelationRx/pyrelational/docs/source/notes/activelearning.rst

 What is Active Learning?
 ========================
-Machine learning models, particularly those based on deep learning play an increasing role in scientific research and the broader society due to their strong performances and ability to generalise across tasks and domains.
-However, the success of deep learning models has largely been dictated by large annotated datasets and well designed inductive biases.
+Machine learning models, particularly those based on deep learning, play an increasing role in scientific research and the broader society due to their strong performances and ability to generalise across tasks and domains.
+However, the success of recent machine learning models has largely been dictated by large annotated datasets and well designed inductive biases.
-Unfortunately, many important domains -- such as chemistry, biology, and medicine -- operate in low data regime, especially when the amount of data is compared to the incredibly rich and complex representations each observation is encoded in.
+Unfortunately, many important domains -- such as chemistry, biology, and medicine -- operate in low data regimes, especially when the amount of data is compared to the incredibly rich and complex representations each observation is encoded in.
 This is partially because it is expensive to label observations, requiring large material and human expenses.

-Hence, if we have the capability of obtaining annotations from an oracle it is in our interest to give labels to observations that are most *informative* to improving the model's performance economically.
-This motivation serves as the foundation for active learning development.
+Therefore, if we have the capability to obtain annotations from an oracle it is in our interest to give labels to observations that are most ***informative*** to improving the model's performance economically.
+This motivation serves as the foundation for research and development in **active learning**.

 Active learning is a machine learning paradigm where the aim is to develop methods, or **strategies**, which propose observations for labelling by an *oracle* for inclusion in the data used to train a set model in a subsequent training cycle.
 Active learning is not a novel concept and is known under different names in various domains, for instance *optimal experiment design* in statistics.
+It also utilises ideas from a wide variety of domains such as information theory, reinforcement learning, game theory, and machine learning to name a few.
 To build our intuition for active learning and its terminology, we take a step back and look at the aims and pipelines of standard machine learning development paradigm.
 Then we compare this to the aims and pipelines of active learning.
 Along the way we demonstrate how **PyRelationAL** can help implement active learning strategies for all kinds of data and models rapidly and reliably.

 The standard machine learning paradigm
 --------------------------------------